-The only thing that always makes things become new in life – is change: lawyers and their businesses aren’t free from it.
-Let’s take a look at the newly-evolving trends that are changing the way lawyers do business:
+The only thing that always makes many other things to become new in life is “change”; lawyers and their businesses aren’t free from it.
+Let’s take a look at newly-evolving trends that are changing the way lawyers do business:

 - The prevalent use of modern internet technology

 A lot of newly-invented information technologies have been widely used by people because of the extent to which they cut down expenditure on the use of money and energy.
 The way lawyers do business is changing with respect to various technologies – which can be expressed through 7 ways, viz:

 - the smaller amounts of money/energy required to interact with the attractive and large internet world – has made lawyers change from doing business offline – to doing more of it online;

 - the ability of Skype, Google Hangouts and other new technological platforms – to create “video-conferences”, is reducing the need for lawyers use traditional methods of meeting people for physical interviews and meetings.